ObjectModules/deploy/[Mapping]-Employment.md

 ![mitosos](https://tophyipmonitor.files.wordpress.com/2015/10/mitosis.jpg)

 In our concept the final result will also produce two (2) sets identical process.
 In our case it will consist of two (2) identical mapping of routines.
-Both are the process of eating a food.
+Both are the process of eating a food which are:

+* one mapping remain eating your original food
-The different is one mapping remain eating your usual daily food, another on is eating the best food.
+* one mapping remain eating your a best food

 As we have explained about the behavior of unique process in the _[[settlement|Mapping#settlement]]_ of this concept, the one which giving a better result will take the position as the part of the main process.